DRIP VS. POUR OVER COFFEE: WHAT’S THE DIFFERENCE?

 PROS OF THE DRIP COFFEE BREWING METHOD

 Drip coffee is great for casual coffee aficionados and those who prefer convenience or need to brew enough coffee for a group.
 Many drip coffee makers come with a variety of settings that still allow for a personalized experience and result.
-If you’re that person who hovers in front of the coffee maker while it brews—no judgment—a Pause and Pour feature on select KitchenAid® models lets you grab your cupful mid-brew.
+If you’re that person who hovers in front of the coffee maker while it brews—no judgment—a Pause and Pour feature on select KitchenAid® models lets you grab a cup while the pot is mid-brew.

 Drip coffee is a good choice for people who: